Ircover/SelectionManager/README.md

     fun destroy() {
         selectionDisposable.dispose()
     }
 Now you are ready to listen for changes.
-Selecting positions is as easy as calling one particular method - `selectPosition`:
+Selecting positions is as easy as calling one particular method - `clickPosition`:

     class A(private val selectionManager: SelectionManager) {
         fun onItemClick(position: Int) {
-            selectionManager.selectPosition(position)
+            selectionManager.clickPosition(position)
         }
     }
 If you don't need to listen changes but want to get all selected positions in the end, you should call `getSelectedPositions` (all `SelectionManager` objects can do it):